 Crassula ovata, commonly known as Jade Plant, care is easy and simple.
 Many people enjoy growing Jade Plants in their homes and offices, and they are considered to be symbols of good luck.
-But you do not need to be lucky to learn what the proper care and maintenance of Jade Plants is.
+But you do not need to be lucky to learn what the proper care and maintenance of Jade Plants are.

 The most important factors to consider when growing Jade Plants is water, light, temperature, and fertilizer.